fjgarciamacias/Docker/Example_2/python/README.md

 </pre>
 **OPTIONS:**
 <pre>
--i, --interactive      Keep STDIN opn even if not attached -t, --tty              Allocate a pseudo-TTY
+-i, --interactive      Keep STDIN opn even if not attached (It gets the `docker run` STDIN and executes it into the container)
---rm                   Automatically remove the container when it exits --name string          Assign a name to the container -v, --volume list      Bind mount a volume
+-t, --tty              Allocate a pseudo-TTY (This option is optional, it only create a TTY) --rm                   Automatically remove the container when it exits --name string          Assign a name to the container -v, --volume list      Bind mount a volume